yzhao80/Batch_correction_by_PCs/README.md

 ## Step 4: Run differential expression analysis with selected RNA PCs

-The final model should use the original count matrix or original normalized expression matrix as input.
+The final model should use the original count matrix as input.
 The residualized expression matrix is used only to estimate RNA PCs.

-### Binary DEG example
+### Binary variable example

 ```r
 deg_results <- run_limma_voom_with_rna_pcs(